-101 agency, or have been cited frequently in other agency documents, such as permits, 102 licenses, grants, loans, contracts, or briefs; 103 h.
-Inoperative guidance documents whose operative versions generated a high level 104 of public participation when they were originally being formulated; and 105 i.
-Inoperative guidance documents that, when operative or originally being 106 formulated, had been published in the Unified Agenda of Federal Regulatory and 107 Deregulatory Actions or were considered "significant guidance documents" under 108 the Office of Management and Budget's Final Bulletin for Agency Good 109 Guidance Practices.
+- agency, or have been cited frequently in other agency documents, such as permits, licenses, grants, loans, contracts, or briefs; - h.
+Inoperative guidance documents that, when originally being formulated, generated a high level of public participation; and - i.
+Inoperative guidance documents that, when operative or originally being formulated, had been published in the Unified Agenda of Federal Regulatory and Deregulatory Actions or were considered "significant guidance documents" under the Office of Management and Budget's Final Bulletin for Agency Good Guidance Practices.